rbiswas143/sfs/README.md

     nosetests

-#### Work in Progress
+### Work in Progress

  - __Saving Changes Made Back to Source__

-     Any changes made to the organisation of links in an SFS, like deletion, renaming or relocation will be reflected back to the source discs or directories.
+     Any changes made to the organization of links in an SFS, like deletion, renaming or relocation will be reflected back to the source discs or directories.
 There will be a number of modes of saving changes:
       - __Copy__: Files will be copied to an actual directory or drive with the same file